 Your responsibility as an employer: PPE and PPEgA training in the work environment

-As an employer, you have a great responsibility for the safety of your employees in the workplace.
+As an employer, you bear a significant responsibility for the safety of your employees in the workplace.
 This includes the provision and proper use of personal protective equipment (PPE) and personal protective equipment against falls from a height (PPEgA).
-Here are some important aspects of your responsibility:
+Here are some key aspects of your responsibility:

 -